The tips shared in this article would help you write engaging content that your readers would love and share on social media.

-I did not know anything about writing but I learned how to solve the problems in my startups.
-The biggest reason for our startup failure was solving the imaginary problems that our customers never faced.
+I did not know anything about writing but I learned how to solve user problems in my startups.
+Most of the startups fail because founders focus on solving imaginary problems.

 In this post, I will explain the mindset, the common mistakes people do in writing and then nitty gritty of an awesome blog post (title, paragraph formation, credibility, usage of words – skills that are used in copywriting)